 There are a several methods available to the user to set the zero point of the sensor.
-The recommended method is zero-point setting in a known gas concentration.
+The recommended user method is to zero in a known gas concentration.
 In all cases, the best zero is obtained when the gas concentration is stable, and the sensor is at a stabilised temperature.

-Note that zero-point settings are not cumulative and only the latest zero-point setting is effective.
-For example, there is no benefit in zeroing in nitrogen, and then zeroing in a calibration gas.
+Note that zero-point setting is not cumulative and only the latest zero-point setting is effective.
+For example, there is no benefit in setting in nitrogen, and then setting in a known concentration gas.
 The sensor will store only the latest zero point.